Rigorous Exercise Can Reduce And Even Cure Anxiety Disorder

-Anxiety Myth #16: Rigorous exercise can reduce and even cure anxiety disorder.
+Anxiety Disorder Myth #16: Rigorous exercise can reduce and even cure anxiety disorder.

 Many sources recommend rigorous exercise as a remedy for anxiety disorder.
 While rigorous exercise may be okay for those who experience mild anxiety, it can actually make things much worse for those who experience higher degrees of anxiety disorder.
 Why?